Relepega/doujinstyle-downloader/README.md

 ### QnA

-Q. I get the following error:
+**Q**.
+I get the following error:
 `{"time":"2023-11-28T20:42:34.1949499+01:00","level":"FATAL","prefix":"echo","file":"main.go","line":"119","message":"listen tcp 127.0.0.1:5522: bind: An attempt was made to access a socket in a way forbidden by its access permissions."}`.
 How do i fix it?

-A. The error is either caused by another process using the port 5522, or by HyperV.
-If the former, you need to stop the other process before opening this app.
-If the latter, you can fix it by using the command `Restart-Service hns`.
+**A**.
+The error is either caused by another process using the port 5522, or by HyperV.
+To fix it you have 3 choices:
+- By stopping the process that is using that port app.
+- (Hyper-V only) By using the command `Restart-Service hns` in a powershell prompt.
+- Change the application port in the `config.toml` file (you can edit it with a notepad app)

 If none of these helps you out, you can open a new issue.
 You need to accurately describe what the issue is, your os, os version, app version and the steps to reproduce the issue (if any).